This post may contain affiliate links. Please read my disclosure policy.

 STEP 4 | Cook

-Spritz the food with a light coating of olive oil, then place in the basket to cook.
+Spritz the food with a light coating of olive oil, then place the breaded shrimp in the basket of the preheated air fryer in a single layer to cook.

-- Since you will need to cook your air fryer coconut shrimp in batches, keep everything warm in a low-temperature oven.
+• You’ll need to cook this shrimp air fryer recipe in batches and keep everything warm in a low-temperature oven as you go.
 Have it preheated to 300 degrees and transfer each batch to a baking sheet on the center rack.
 You can also set a wire rack inside the pan to keep the bottoms extra crisp.

 Frequently asked questions